dkochmanski/charming-clim/doc/grafts.md

 * Medium is a representation of the sheet on a physical device.
 Sheet is the The form which is a region and may be drawn – it doesn't concern itself with physical limitations.

-We will cover only medium's basics here.
+In the next post I will show how to implement the port and the graft (and a bit of the medium) for the charming backend.
+I will cover only bare minimum for mediums important to verify that graft works as expected.
+Complete medium implementation is the material for a separate post.

 [^10]: Sometimes we deal with devices which we can't take input from – for
     instance a printer, a PDF render or a display without other peripherals.